The Hidden Cost of Missing Alt Text (And How to Fix It)

 Stop relying on memory.
 Automate the check.
 Your users, your SEO, and your legal team will thank you.

-Never ship inaccessible images again
+Never publish inaccessible images again